Woodworking Projects: A Guide to Getting Started

 Finishing Techniques

-- Staining: Adds color while allowing the wood grain to show through.
-Apply with a brush or cloth, then wipe off excess.
+- Staining: Adds color while preserving the wood’s grain character.
+Apply with a brush or rag, let it penetrate for the recommended time, then wipe off the excess.
+Pre-condition softwoods like pine to prevent blotching.

 Safety Tips